forrestjgq/lsp/thread/pwpt/pthread3.md

 time_t current_alarm = 0;
 ```

 Part 2 shows the new function `alarm_insert`.
 This function is nearly the same as the list insertion code from `alarm_mutex.c`, except that it signals the condition variable `alarm_cond` when necessary.
-I made `alarm_insert` a separate function because now it needs to be called from two places-once by main to insert a new alarm, and now also by `alarm_thread` to reinsert an alarm that has been "preempted" by a new earlier alarm.
+I made `alarm_insert` a separate function because now it needs to be called from two places-once by `main` to insert a new alarm, and now also by `alarm_thread` to reinsert an alarm that has been "preempted" by a new earlier alarm.

-I have recommended that mutex locking protocols be documented, and here is an example: The `alarm_insert` function points out explicitly that it must be called with the `alarm_mutex` locked.
+[10-15] I have recommended that mutex locking protocols be documented, and here is an example: The `alarm_insert` function points out explicitly that it must be called with the `alarm_mutex` locked.

-If `current_alarm` (the time of the next alarm expiration) is 0, then the `alarm_thread` is not aware of any outstanding alarm requests, and is waiting for new work.
+[49-54] If `current_alarm` (the time of the next alarm expiration) is 0, then the `alarm_thread` is not aware of any outstanding alarm requests, and is waiting for new work.
 If `current_alarm` has a time greater than the expiration time of the new alarm, then `alarm_thread` is not planning to look for new work soon enough to handle the new alarm.
 In either case, signal the `alarm_cond` condition variable so that `alarm_thread` will wake up and process the new alarm.

 ```c
 /** alarm_cond.c part 2 alarm_insert */